marislakss/card-workout-programmatic-uikit/README.md

 ## Usage

-To use CardWorkout-Programmatic-UIKit, follow these steps:
+To use card-workout-programmatic-uikit, follow these steps:

 1. Launch the app.
 2. Tap the "Draw Cards" button to generate a random workout.